 Lent Lunch follows the 12 noon Mass in St John's on Tuesdays in Lent: soup, bread, fruit, cheese and fellowship.
-Donations in aid of the Bishop of Norwich’s Lent Appeal to purchase beds for the Sag Sag Health Centre in Papua New Guinea.
+Donations in aid of the Bishop of Norwich's Lent Appeal, raising money to provide water tanks for ordinands' homes at Newton Theological College in Papua New Guinea.

 Holy Hour and Benediction

 Thursdays in Lent (from 15 February): from 11am at St John's

 A meditation or devotional reading, followed by an hour's silent prayer in the presence of the Blessed Sacrament.
 Feel free to come and go during this time.
 Benediction is given at 11.50am and Mass follows at 12 noon.

 Fridays in Lent (from 16 February): 12 noon at St John's

 A weekly journey with our Lord along the Way of Sorrows, seeking to enter into the mystery of his sufferings and to pray for all who suffer with him today.